Imagine a marketing channel where people give you permission to send them messages directly. It exists—its called an email list.

 Designing Your Emails

 Not a designer?
 No worries.
 Some claim that “un-stylized” emails convert better than designed-newsletter-type emails anyways.
 Why?
 Because it looks like an email coming from a person instead of company.
+Platforms like Flodesk also have a bunch of built-in, professionally designed templates that make it easy to get started.

 The value you add in the email is what’s most important, so don’t get bogged down in the design.
 Some lists I subscribe to are mostly text, and others look like a more traditional, stylized newsletter.
 The emails I open consistently are the ones that I know send high value content or have an interesting subject line.